“And in the Morning Watch, the Lord … Cast a Glance”—A Meditation on the Look of the Lord

-There is an astonishing verse in the Exodus account, which is read this week in the Office of Readings.
-The Lord had parted the waters of the Red Sea with a strong eastern wind and the Israelites had just made the crossing with the Egyptians in hot pursuit.
+There is an astonishing verse in the Exodus account, which we read this week at daily Mass.
+The Lord had parted the waters of the Red Sea with a strong easterly wind and the Israelites had just made the crossing with the Egyptians in hot pursuit.

 And in the morning watch, the Lord in the pillar of fire and of cloud, cast a glace on the Egyptian forces and threw the Egyptian forces into a panic (Ex 14:24).

 Just one look … that’s all it took!
 One can imagine many other ways that God could have stopped them: lightning, angelic forces, etc. Instead, He merely “cast a glance.”

 Was it an angry glance?
 The text does not say.
 I would speculate that it was a look of love, for if God is love, how could it have been anything else?